Plot:

 from my previous blog:

-"i loved this movie very much. it's sweet, somewhat gritty with how the relationships evolved but yet poignantly lovely :)
+"i loved this movie very much. it's sweet, somewhat gritty with how the relationships evolved but yet poignantly lovely :)the other one:

 and the fact that audrey is at her adorable best and franck the gruff complicated gentleman who turns out to be best bf ever also wouldn't hurt!!!